-OF THE INDISPOSITION OF NEW-BORN INFANTS, WITH
+OF THE INDISPOSITION OF NEW-BORN INFANTS, WITH SUIT-

-SUITABLE REMEDIES FOR EACH.
+ABLE REMEDIES FOR EACH.

-IN new-born children, there are so many distempers they are subject too, that daily experience shews us, there are not above half the children which are born, that live till they are three years of age; which is occasioned, as well because of the tenderness of their bodies, as the feebleness of their age, which hinders them from expressing the trouble they labour under, any otherwise than by their cries.
+Is new-horn children, there are so many distempors they are subject to, that dily experience shows us, there are not alwow half the children which are horn, that live will bey are they even of age y which is occasioned, as well because of the tenderness of their bodies, as the feableness of their age, which hindres them from expressing the trouble they labour under, any otherwise than by their rise.
 The business of this chapter, therefore, shall be to discover the indispositions to which they are subject, with the remedies proper for them.